Agencies hired by govt selectively targeting booths where SP won elections: Akhilesh slams SIR

 Addressing a press conference here, Yadav said, “The government has hired certain agencies comprising professionals sitting in Delhi, Lucknow and other places across the country.

-“They have access to the entire electoral roll data and, using that, they are identifying booths where the Samajwadi Party won elections.
+“They have access to the entire electoral roll data and, using that, they are identifying booths where the Samajwadi Party won elections previously.
 Form-7 is being systematically filled and sent from such booths.”

 The former Uttar Pradesh chief minister also alleged that the Special Intensive Revision (SIR) exercise had already influenced election outcomes in the country.